ChillLive/ChillLiveWallpaperProject/README.md

 ## :mountain: A Chill live wallpaper?

 _This little app is meant to make one travel to different lands, where the sky is always blue and countless stars twinkle in the night.
-Every day, the Sun rises and sets at times based on your location, illuminating the scene in soft pastel colors.
+Every day, the Sun and the Moon rise and set at times based on your location, illuminating the scene in soft pastel colors.
 Through the year, the amount of snow and the color of the scene will change based on the season._

 _This app is 100% ad free, and your data stays on your device.
 You can use this app as a light/dark automatic mode.
 The battery consumption is optimized and you shouldn't notice any difference compared to a standard wallpaper._